Save the date: The International Summer Course is in preparation and will take place in Salzburg from July 6-12, 2025.

 coming soon!

-The prerequisite for admission to the four-semester MA (CE) university course is the completion of a relevant bachelor degree or another relevant subject-related degree programme with at least the same higher education level at a recognised domestic or foreign post-secondary educational institution as well as the completion of the two-semester university course Advanced Studies in Music and Dance Education – Orff Approach (ULG) (or the two-semester postgraduate university course “Advanced Studies in Music and Dance Education – Orff-Schulwerk”) at the Mozarteum University Salzburg and the proof of several years of relevant professional experience.
+The prerequisite for admission to the four-semester MA (CE) university course is the completion of a relevant bachelor's degree or another relevant subject-related degree programme with at least the same higher education level at a recognised domestic or foreign post-secondary educational.
+Applicants are also required to have completed the two-semester university course Advanced Studies in Music and Dance Education – Orff Approach (ULG) (or the two-semester postgraduate university course “Advanced Studies in Music and Dance Education – Orff-Schulwerk”) at the Mozarteum University Salzburg and must demonstrate several years of relevant professional experience.

-The following documents must be uploaded with the online application:
+The following documents must be uploaded with the online application by 15.04.2025:

-An application video must be uploaded to the application portal by April 28, 2025 at the latest.
+An application video must be uploaded to the application portal by 28th April 2025 at the latest.
 Applicants will receive an invitation to upload the video after the application documents have been reviewed.
-It is not possible to upload the video already when applying.
+It is not possible to upload the video at the same time as the documents listed above.

 coming soon!